 About Cloud Cauldron

-Cloud Cauldron is a small consultancy helping Enterprise organizations adopt DevOps and Cloud Computing.
+Cloud Cauldron is a small consultancy helping Enterprise organisations adopt DevOps and Cloud Computing at scale.

 We specialise in:

-• Cloud Infrastructure as code in AWS, GCP, and Azure.
+• Infrastructure as code via Terraform, OpenTofu, Ansible, and Terragrunt.

 • Cloud migration and adoption.